 An interesting history of ancient civilizations, tales of lost cities, undiscovered treasures, and unsolved mysteries make Peru one of the most exciting countries to visit.
 Travellers can marvel at the sophistication of pre-Colombian cultures and explore the many legacies left by the Inca Empire, particularly the ancient Inca capital of Cuzco.
 Hiking along the legendary ancient royal Inca Trail brings visitors to the awesome, majestic “‘Lost City of the Incas”, Machu Picchu.
 Boats transport tourists to the unique Uros floating islands and the traditional world of the Taquile and Amantani island people on Lake Titicaca.
 Travellers can wander around splendid colonial cities that have preserved their Spanish architecture, plenty of splendid monuments, palaces, museums and churches like in Lima, Arequipa, Trujillo, Cuzco and Ayacucho.
 You can look into the depths of the world’s deepest Colca and Cotahuasi canyons, and contemplate the intriguing mystery of the Nazca Lines and the astonishing sea fauna around theBallestas Islands and Punta San Fernando.

-For sophisticated study or special interest tours there is a wide range of possibilities, like searching for traditional textiles, ceramics and handicrafts, farm tours, agricultural and living tourism, llama and alpaca breading, Inca and Colonial architecture, archaeology, rupestral art paintings and carvings, birdor butterfly watching, specialised cactus and orchid programs, spectacular festivals like Qoyllur Rit’i, Corpus Christi and Inti Raymi in Cusco, Virgen de la Candelaria in Puno or Easter in Ayacucho.
+For sophisticated study or special interest tours there is a wide range of possibilities, like searching for traditional textiles, ceramics and handicrafts, farm tours, agricultural and living tourism, llama and alpaca breeding, Inca and Colonial architecture, archaeology, rupestral art paintings and carvings,bid or butterfly watching, specialised cactus and orchid programs, spectacular festivals like Qoyllur Rit’i, Corpus Christi and Inti Raymi in Cusco, Virgen de la Candelaria in Puno o Easter in Ayacucho.
 The list is endless.

 For independent individual travelers there are many areas in north, central and south Peru to travel with a rented car using our fly and drive organised programs.

-Golf lovers will also find places to play their favorite sport, with courses in Lima, Arequipa, Trujillo, Iquitos and now in La Oroya – one of the highest courses in the world!
+Golf lovers will also find places to play their favorite sport, with courses in Lima, Arequipa, Trujillo and Iquitos, last in the Amazon basin.